timofurrer/.vim/README.md

 ## How to use?

-First you have to install the `exuberant-ctags`, `cscope` and `pandoc`.
+First you have to install the `exuberant-ctags`, `cscope`, `pyflakes`, `flake8` and `pandoc`.
 They're needed in some plugins which we'll install later.

+    sudo apt-get install exuberant-ctags cscope pyflakes pandoc sudo pip install flake8

 When you have done this you have to clone this repository with the following command:

     git clone git://github.com/timofurrer/.vim.git ~/.vim